 - Therapeutic counselling may be appropriate for people who feel they need more intensive help to deal with depression, sexual difficulties or relationship matters which may arise from subfertility.
 We’ll try to help you consider strategies and discuss ideas for support, and signpost to specialist organisations as relevant

 Whatever is discussed will remain confidential unless there are exceptional circumstances, such as concerns around your safety.
 Nothing will be shared with other members of staff without your permission.
-You’ll be given full details of our Confidentiality Policy when you are at the clinic.
+You’ll be given full details of our Confidentiality Policy when you’re at the clinic.

 How to book an appointment with a counsellor

-Appointments with our fertility counsellors can either be made by phone or when you visit our centres, and are currently available in our Bath centre on Wednesday afternoons and evenings, Thursday mornings and afternoons, and some Saturdays.
+Appointments with our fertility counsellors can either be made by phone or when you visit our clinics, and are currently available in our Bath clinic on Wednesday afternoons and evenings, Thursday mornings and afternoons, and some Saturdays.